-- Some dry kindling.
+- Dry kindling.

-- Good-quality smokeless coal, such as Excel or Homefire - preferably but not necessarily dry.
+- Good-quality smokeless coal, such as Homefire - preferably but not necessarily dry.
 (Avoid poor-quality smokeless coal - it may be a bit cheaper but it doesn't burn well and it'll take more of your time and money in the long run.)

 - A match.